reshamas/reshamas.github.io/melange/shared_guidance.md

 ---
 layout: single
-title: Management
+title: Guidance
 tags:
 comments: false
 ---

-# Shared Guidance & Mentoring from Women
+# Shared Advice & Mentoring from Women

 ## [Renee Wynn](https://www.linkedin.com/in/renee-wynn-8935a24/), Chief Information Officer at NASA
 - Be open to giving and receiving feedback.
 That is how we get better.